JMDKC/jmdkc.github.io/_posts/2018-12-09-oehlen-hetzler.md

 Though maybe things moved a bit too far into whimsy at [Sophie Calle’s show of new work at Perrotin](https://www.perrotin.com/artists/Sophie_Calle/1).
 This included a photo series and LP in dedication to her dead cat: teeth-clenchingly twee.
 Across the river, I enjoyed Tatiana Trouvé’s rigorous assemblages of plexiglas, marble and metal [at Kamel Mennour](http://www.kamelmennour.com/media/10830/tatiana-trouve-a-quiet-life.html).

 There was a really impressive Burri retrospective [at Tornabuoni Art](https://www.tornabuoniart.fr/alberto-burri.php?lang=en).
-I’d known the artist for his Dubuffet-like affection for including rough materials - like sacking and pumice - on his canvases, and for his Manzoni-like nihilism, burning his canvases into blackness.
+I’d known the artist for his Dubuffet-like affection for using rough materials - like sacking and pumice - and for his Manzoni-like nihilism, burning his canvases into blackness.
 The invaluable show notes pointed out that the burlap sacks were actually ubiquitous during World War Two, and Burri’s use of them could well have come from his anger at Italy’s post-war dependence on subsidies.

 ![installation view](/Assets/oehlen-hetzler-3.jpg)